MCatherine1994/Python-Practice/BattleSnake Draft/README.md

 2) Apply different strategy during different stage (eg. At the very begining, try to eat food.
 When the health value is high enough, maybe could do the self loop to protect ourself.
 And when there is a snake coming close, move to a safe plave.
 When the length is long enough, try to cut other snake's trail)

 #### **Problems encountered:**
-We have a quite perfect idea to calculate the route of our sanke using BFS, and we do have the draft code.
+We have a quite perfect idea to calculate the route of our snake using BFS, and we do have the draft code.
 But the program using BFS takes a really long time that we can not sure if we could send response back in the certain amount time.
 Even the method we currently use has the same problem.
 When we are trying to forcast the next 10 round movemnet for all snake, it will take a long time, which is not what we expected.